johnmbender/MarCombat-1.0/README.md

 A game, to conquer the world.

 # TO DO, IN ORDER:
+- check the Krotos app for sound effects
 - full storymode test with music crossovers and Terje/Kelsie animations vs. FUGUM
 - test all ambiences in convo scene
     - ambience in fights, too? if so, put them in game_controller